 We can only confirm your place in the program after we have all the information in that form.

-Payment for at least 50% of the total fees is due 60 days before the start of the course.
-If this payment is not made 60 days prior to the commencement of the program your place may be given to another person.
+Payment of full fees is due 30 days before the start of the course.
+If this payment is not made 30 days prior to the commencement of the program your place may be given to another person.

 We will send you an invoice by email when these payments are due.